JabRef/jabref/README.md

 Submit a pull request early to get feedback from the team on work in progress.
 We will discuss improvements with you and agree to merge them once the [developers](https://github.com/JabRef/jabref/blob/main/MAINTAINERS) approve.
 Please also remember to discuss bigger changes early with the core developers to avoid a waste of time and work.
 Some fundamental design decisions can be found within our list of [Architectural Decision Records](https://devdocs.jabref.org/decisions/).

-If you want a step-by-step walk-through on how to set-up your workspace, please check [this guideline](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace).
+If you want a step-by-step walk-through on how to set up your workspace, please check [this guideline](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace).

 To compile JabRef from source, you need a Java Development Kit 20 and `JAVA_HOME` pointing to this JDK.
 To run it, just execute `gradlew run`.